The Critical Method

 The Diagnostic

-Don't ask "what's your biggest challenge" because you'll get platitudes.
-Instead: "What task makes you want to throw your computer out the window?"
-"What do you redo most often?"
+Don't ask 'what's your biggest challenge' because you'll get aspirational answers.
+Ask: 'What task makes you want to quit?'
+'What do you redo most often?'
+'What would you eliminate tomorrow if you could?'
 Pain is specific.
-Vague frustration means you haven't dug deep enough.
+If a teacher describes frustration in abstract terms, you haven't dug deep enough.

-What decisions do they make on gut versus data?
-Not because gut is bad—often it's all they have—but because it shows you where visibility is missing.
-"How do you know when to reorder inventory?"
-If the answer is "I just know," you've found a gap.
+What decisions about student progress are made on intuition versus real data?
+Not because intuition is wrong (experienced teachers have excellent intuition), but because it reveals where visibility is missing.
+'How do you know when a student is falling behind?'
+If the answer is 'I just know,' you've found a gap worth examining.

 The Handoff Disasters